 Newcastle Place has elected to apply the practical expedient provided by FASB ASC 340-40-25-4, and expense as incurred the incremental customer contract acquisition costs for contracts in which the amortization period of the asset that Newcastle Place otherwise would have recognized is one year or less.
 However, incremental costs incurred to obtain residency agreements for which the amortization period of the asset that Newcastle Place otherwise would have recognized is expected to be longer than one year are capitalized and amortized over the life of the contract based on the pattern of revenue recognition from these contracts.
 Newcastle Place regularly considers whether the unamortized contract acquisition costs are impaired if they are not recoverable under the contract.
-During the six month period ended December 31, 2021, no unamortized costs were expensed as a result of the impairment analysis.
-At December 31, 2021, the customer contract acquisition costs are \$21.
-During the six month period ended December 31, 2021, the net is presented in deferred expenses on the accompanying balance sheets.
+During year ended December 31, 2022 and the six-month period ended December 31, 2021, no unamortized costs were expensed as a result of the impairment analysis.
+At December 31, 2022 and 2021, the customer contract acquisition costs were \$124 and \$21, respectively.
+During year ended December 31, 2022 and the six-month period ended December 31, 2021, no unamortized costs were expensed as a result of the impairment analysis.
+At December 31, 2022 and 2021, the customer contract acquisition costs were \$124 and \$21, respectively.
+During year ended December 31, 2022 and the six-month period ended December 31, 2021, no to unamortized costs were expensed as a result of the impairment analysis.
+At December 31, 2021, no unamortized costs were expensed as a result of the six-month period ended December 31, 2021, no unamortized costs were expensed as a result of the six-month period ended December 31, 2021, no unamortized costs were expensed as a result of the six-month period ended December 31, 2021, no unamortized costs were expenses on the accompanying balance sheets.